 Barrett’s Seven Levels of Consciousness

-Level One emphasizing physical and financial security values to Level Two of relationship building followed by Level Three labeled self-esteem and defined organizationally as the establishment of high performance systems and processes.
+The model is designed to be applied to individuals, organizations, and communities.
+The organizational themes build from a survival mode at Level One emphasizing physical and financial security values to Level Two of relationship building followed by Level Three labeled self-esteem and defined organizationally as the establishment of high performance systems and processes.
 Level Four marks the transition from inward focus to external concerns highlighting teamwork, accountability and continuous improvement.
 The internal cohesion at Level Five is characterized by integrity, a sense of purpose and shared vision.
 Level Six values prompt leaders and groups to extend beyond their boundaries for coaching, mentoring and community care.
 The top Level Seven values of selfless service are exemplified by a commitment to social responsibility and the long term ethics.

 Level Implications